francoismassart/eslint-plugin-tailwindcss/docs/rules/no-arbitrary-value.md

 This rule will shout at you if you use any arbitrary value in your classnames.

-Only enable this rule if you want to stricly stick with your TailwindCSS config's presets.
+Only enable this rule if you want to stricly stick with your Tailwind CSS config's presets.

 It will not complain if you are using classnames like `border-<number>`.